SamKirkland/FTP-Deploy-Action/README.md

 | `--insecure`           | Don't verify server's certificate                                                                    |
 | `--cacert <file>`      | Use as CA certificate store.
 Useful when a server has a self-signed certificate                      |

+#### SFTP (FTP ovder SSH)
+If you are getting a curl error similar to `SSL peer certificate or SSH remote key was not OK` and you are using SFTP (which is different from FTPS) then you need to supply a known_hosts entry via the `known-hosts` configuration option..

+If you are on Linux, or OSX (using homebrew) you can install the OpenSSH packages and use `ssh-keyscan <hostname>` to get the known_hosts value needed for the server you are connecting to.

 ### Ignore specific files when deploying
 Add patterns to `.git-ftp-ignore` and all matching file names will be ignored.
 The patterns are interpreted as shell glob patterns.